 - Car accidents.
 Many car accidents occur when a driver acts irresponsibly behind the wheel, especially those who are drunk, distracted, drugged, and more.

 - Truck accidents.
 Commercial truck accidents are all too common on our nation’s roadways.
-With the pressure to deliver goods and services quickly, operators will often push the limits of both themselves and their vehicles, and the results can be disastrous for other drivers.
+With the pressure to deliver goods and services quickly, operators will often push the limits of themselves and their vehicles.
+The results can be disastrous for other drivers.

 - Pedestrian accidents.
 You don’t always have to be in a vehicle to be injured in a car accident.
 Every year, pedestrians are injured and killed by careless drivers.